PersonofNote/friendlyLog/README.md

 ## 🧠 What It Does

-CloudWatch for Humans helps **non-technical users** (or busy devs) understand their AWS application health at a glance.
-Instead of raw metrics, it shows:
+FriendlyLog helps **non-technical users** (or busy devs) understand their AWS application health at a glance.

-- 🟢 **Integration status** with your AWS account
+- 🦚 **Prettified Logs** The Cloudwatch UI is ugly.
+Friendlylog, less so.
-- 📊 **Summarized trends** in key logs & alerts
+- 📊 **Summarized trends** in key logs & alerts - coming soon
-- 💡 **Plain language insights** like “Errors spiked 40% after your last deployment”
+- 💡 **Plain language insights** like “Errors spiked 40% after your last deployment” - coming soon

 ---